 - Find out what histories are already available.
 My maternal grandmother kept an extensive personal journal that is an amazing resource for learning her personal history.

 - Have your kids interview grandma!
 Aunts and great-aunts and great-grandmothers are also wonderful resources for stories.
-Here are some family history interview questions to get you started.
-Here are tips for oral history interviewing.

 - Write your own history!
-This series of #52Stories can get you started.

 - Start with a photo.
 Find a photo featuring a woman in the family that looks interesting, then ask that woman to tell the story behind the photo.